Veldenz: Sightseeing

 Well known points of interest are the Villa Romana and Schloss Veldenz.
 There are other monumental buildings, such as the town hall, a signal tower from the 12th century, a mint, a Celtic wall and museums with various exhibits.
 Further points of interest are an historical market (Krammarkt), a farmer's garden (Bauerngarten), a wild garden, the Josefinenhöhe (heights), the Pionierfelsen (cliff), many ore and slate mines, the Roter Bohles leisure complex and many imposing cliff formations.

 Economy and infrastructure

-Winegrowing and tourism play a prominent rôle.
+Winegrowing and tourism play a prominent role.
 In Veldenz there are two village squares, three community houses, a village hall, several barbecue pits, educational paths dealing with both wine and the forest, a memorial, a graveyard, two churches and a sporting ground.
 Furthermore, Veldenz also has its own primary school, a kindergarten, a youth centre, a football field and four children's playgrounds.
 In the village is also a regional children's and youth home.
 Roughly 45 km of hiking trails lead around the village.
 Public transport in Veldenz is integrated into the Verkehrsverbund Region Trier (VRT), whose fares therefore apply.